mahipalsingh26/Scrape-YouTube/README.md

 # Scrape-YouTube
 ## Getting Started

-Below steps will get you a copy of this reposistory up and running on your local machine testing purposes.
+The below steps will get you a copy of this repository up and running on your local machine for testing purposes.

 ### Clone the Repository
 ```